RWS/studio-api-docs/articles/gettingstarted/setting_up_a_developer_machine.md

 ## Prerequisites

 * For the development environment, we recommend using Var:VisualStudioEdition.

-* You need a licensed Var:ProductNameWithEdition or later installed on your development machine.
+* If you develop against a version of the API distributed with one of RWS's publicly released applications (i.e. Var:ProductNameWithEdition), all required assemblies and files should be available alongside the application.
+  Make sure you have the latest release of Var:ProductName installed.

 * We also recommend installing the **Var:ProductName SDK** on your machine.
   After installing the **Var:ProductName SDK**, the **New Project** dialog box in Var:VisualStudioEdition displays additional project templates specific to Var:ProductName application development.
-  * You can get the latest version from the [developer hub](https://developers.rws.com/).
+  * You can get the latest version from the [public repository](https://github.com/RWS/trados-studio-vs-extension).
   * Or you can install directly from Var:VisualStudioEdition -> Tools -> Extensions.

   ![Visual Studio Extensions](images/VisualStudioExtensions.png)

-* If your implementations need to connect to a TM Server system, make sure that the TM Server also runs the latest version.
-* If you develop against a version of the API distributed with one of RWS's publicly released applications (i.e. Var:ProductNameWithEdition), all required assemblies and files should be available alongside the application.
-  Make sure you have the latest release of Var:ProductName installed.

 > [!NOTE]
 >